Esther-Haunga/Esther-Haunga/README.md

 # 💁‍♀️ Hey there, I’m Esther Haunga! 🌸✨

-Welcome to *my* GitHub—aka the place where magic happens (or where I spend way too much time arguing with my code, but let’s keep that between us).
+Welcome to *my* GitHub aka the place where magic happens (or where I spend way too much time arguing with my code, but let’s keep that between us).

 ### 🦄 A little about me:
 - 👀 **I’m interested in:**